 –Psalm 130:6 (New Living Translation)

-Most Security Forces flight chiefs spend the majority of their time in the back office, writing next week’s schedule (and these days, surfing the net).
+Most Security Forces flight chiefs spend the majority of their time in the back office, writing performance evaluations and other useless paperwork.
 They might make it around for post checks once a shift.

 Ferg’s OpFor Team